sdiehl/write-you-a-haskell/introduction.md

 An intermediate understanding at the level of the *Real World Haskell* book is recommended.
 We will shy away from advanced type-level programming that is often present in modern Haskell and will make heavy use of more value-level constructs.
-Although a strong familiarity monads, monad transformers, applicatives, and the standard Haskell data structures is strongly recommended.
+Although a strong familiarity with monads, monad transformers, applicatives, and the standard Haskell data structures is strongly recommended.

 Some familiarity with the standard 3rd party libraries will be useful.
 Many of